jimmyvanhest/rust-connectivity/README.md

-# connectivity
+# Network Connectivity
-A network connectivity checker for rust build on rtnetlink.
+This crate allows you to receive network connectivity updates through a channel.